-Shirataki noodle stir fry is a savory, nutrient-dense meal made with high fiber, zero calorie shirataki noodles.
+Shirataki noodle vegetable stir fry is a savory, nutrient-dense meal made with high fiber, zero-calorie shirataki noodles.
 Just 11 net carbs!

 One of the things I missed the most about going low carb was my noodle and spaghetti dishes.
 I think I went a whole year before I discovered the miracle of shirataki noodles, also known as miracle noodles, skinny noodles or zero noodles.